 Through its prevention services, New Justice Services provides a wide range of educational and training programs for youth and adults.
 These programs have included character education, interpersonal and pro-social programs for staff and students at all grade levels, in-school mediation training, school safety and comprehensive conflict resolution school programming, and parenting workshops.
 New Justice Services currently provides social-emotional learning to at-risk youth through the Office of Student Support Services in the Syracuse City School District.
-New Justice Services provides a "Life Coach" to students at the Sidney Johnson Center to help them manage their relationships with staff, other students and family members.
 Since 2014, the agency has conducted impartial student disciplinary hearings for the Syracuse City School District.

 New Justice Services has provided pro-social skills to at-risk youth in collaboration with the Onondaga County Probation Department for 20 years.
-Currently, the agency operates Project RESTORE, a program for 17 to 24 year old males under Youthful Offender Supervision who are at risk of gang-like behaviors, and Thinking For a Change, a ten week skills building program offered to youth ages 13-16 who are currently under the supervision of the probation department.
+Currently, the agency operates Thinking For a Change, a 10-week skills building program offered to youth ages 13-16 who are currently under the supervision of the probation department.

 New Justice Services has received funding from the Unified Court System of the State of New York since it was founded in 1981.
 Currently, the agency is also funded by the Syracuse City School District and the Onondaga County Department of Social Services.

 In 2018, New Justice Services has eleven staff members and an annual operating budget of $760,687.